eabglobal/minik/README.rst

   (flask like) in the AWS ecosystem.
 - I want to decide how to build and deploy my lambda functions.
 I do not want my framework to dictate these processes for me.
 I want to own them!
-- When installing my framework, I want to get only the framework.
-I don’t want to any additional tooling or any additional process-based workflows..
+- When installing a web framework, I want to get only the framework.
+I don’t want any additional tooling or any additional process-based workflows.
 - When using the microframework I am responsible for the configuration required to associate my lambda function to its endpoints.